Archy2006/codechef-demo/README.md

 # codechef-demo
-This is my first Git repository
+This is my first Git repository.
+Author- Archi Bindal.